-Mr. Potter’s general company representation includes assistance with formation issues, employment matters, equity incentives, securities law compliance, negotiation of license agreements and advising boards of directors regarding corporate governance matters.
+Mr. Potter’s general company representation includes assistance with formation issues, employment matters, equity incentives, securities law compliance, negotiation of license agreements, and advising boards of directors regarding corporate governance matters.

-Prior to joining Latham, Mr. Potter worked at IBM Global Services and two education start-up companies in New York City.
+Prior to joining Latham, Mr. Potter worked at IBM Global Services and two education startup companies in New York City.

 Mr. Potter received his JD, cum laude, from the University of Michigan Law School in 2006 where he was contributing editor of the Michigan Law Review, and his MBA from the University of Michigan Business School, also in 2006.
 He received his BA in History, with Distinction, from Yale University in 1998.

-Mr. Potter’s representative transaction for technology clients include:
+Mr. Potter’s representative technology transactions include: